danonya666/scripts/ephemeris_builder/README.md

 This script automates the process of building star ephemeris objects.
-It parses the input.xlsm file and puts the result to output.xlsm Sample file is provided
+It parses the data.xlsm file and puts the result to output.xlsm Sample file is provided

 How to run: